The Challenge Of Self-Love

 4. Express gratitude.

-It can be so easy to only see the negative when we aren’t feeling the best, but by expressing gratitude we can bring in positive thoughts and attract positivity.
+It can be so easy to only see the negative when we aren’t feeling the best, but by expressing gratitude we can bring in positive thoughts.
 Expressing gratitude makes us feel good and challenges us to experience joy.
 Try one of these gratitude practices: 1.
 Before going to bed, review your day and express thankfulness for one thing that you experienced; 2.
 Begin each day by writing a list of five things you are thankful for.

 5. Volunteer or give kindness.